puja-urmi/Image-Processing-OpenCV/README.md

-Here’s a sample README file for your repo:

----

 # Image Processing with OpenCV

 This repository contains various image processing techniques implemented using OpenCV.
 The techniques are demonstrated in a Jupyter notebook (`image_processings.ipynb`) with detailed code and explanations.